OsaPL/Versus-Brawl/notes.md

 # DO THOSE THINGS:
+- big weapons that support sheathing should be seperated into Versus brawl probably, instead of overwriting the stock weapons
 - all places that have paths to resources should use `FileExistsWithType`
 - organise all scripts/objects better
 - create a generic thing for managing and "switching" objects (gut out what is already done in `waterRiseHotspot`?)